Gone are the days where I did my taxes with pen and paper. Happily those days are over.

 - With this estimate I will see if there is a need to buy RRSP’s to lower tax owed, which usually is not the case

-- As each receipt and/or T-4 or such arrives I then type it into Quicktax and watch my estimate become a closer to reality number
+- As each receipt and/or T-4 or such arrives I then type it into TurboTax and watch my estimate become a closer to reality number

-- Over this time I will remember things I have forgotten to input like the cost of my safety deposit box, or my kids bus passes, and I will add them with glee seeing my refund number inflate.
+- Over this time I will remember things I have forgotten to input.
+I will add them with glee seeing my refund number inflate.

-- By the time the first week of March rolls around my return is 95% complete and factual (i.e. not based on estimates), and I can start thinking about E-Filing my return, however, this year I printed out my return first to have a look at it, and found a few “oddities” that I am not sure where they came from, so now I am chasing them down to find out why.
+- By the time the first week of March rolls around my return is 95% complete and factual (i.e. not based on estimates).
+I can then start thinking about E-Filing my return.